Show 30

 Ceramic Screen Printing Course.

-Sara Dario He graduated from Venice Art School and graduated in Sculpture at the Academy of Fine Arts in Carrara.
-During his academic studies, he became interested in photography and printing techniques, not only traditional ones such as black and white and colour, but above all unconventional ones such as photogravure and photo serigraphy, printing on various materials and supports.
-His aesthetic quest is to combine sculpture and photography and thus give his images a body.
+Sara Dario She graduated from Venice Art School and graduated in Sculpture at the Academy of Fine Arts in Carrara.
+During her academic studies, she became interested in photography and printing techniques, not only traditional ones such as black and white and colour, but above all unconventional ones such as photogravure and photo serigraphy, printing on various materials and supports.
+Her aesthetic quest is to combine sculpture and photography and thus give her images a body.
+Sara Dario has received several international awards, including the GCB prize in 2024, a Silver Award at the Gmunden Ceramics Competition in 2021, and she was selected for the Faenza Prize in 2015 and 2013.
+She has also received awards in L'Alcora (Spain) and Aveiro (Portugal) and received the Golden Award in Diessen (Germany).

 The 27-hour workshop lasts from 9.00 to 17.00 on Friday, Saturday and Sunday and from 9.00 to 16.00 on Monday.